 - Have all fees and policies explained to you prior to starting the therapy process

 - Be spared from questions that solely benefit the therapist, for example, if you have expertise in an area or have a particular skill set which is not related to your reasons for attending therapy

 - Bring a support person with you to your sessions or to refuse another person’s attendance, if requested

 - Work with a therapist that you do not know personally as it may be a conflict of interest.

 - Have a therapist who respects your ethnicity, race, sexual orientation, gender identity, relationship status, age and religion

 - Have therapy in a physically safe environment.

 - Have professional boundaries respected; your therapist does not initiate social contact with you outside the therapist relationship at all

 - Access your file.
-There is a process to request access to the information in your file; please make this request through the intake coordinator: email@example.com
+There is a process to request access to the information in your file.
+We require a completed document permitting your request to access your file.
+Fees for this request vary, and are assessed upon request. please make this request through the intake coordinator: firstname.lastname@example.org.

 - Not have information about you released without your signed consent